srobotta/moodle-tiny_cloze/README.md

 ### Technical details

 Cloze questions come in a variety of question types.
-For some of the questions more than one notation can be used, e.g. MC and MULTICHOICE refer to the same question type.
+For some questions more than one notation can be used, e.g. MC and MULTICHOICE refer to the same question type.
 Whenever a question is edited that uses the abbreviation of the question type, upon saving the changes with the plugin, the question type will use the long form.
 That does